DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Method - Extended Details

 For a more accurate prediction and to improve the autoencoding performance, we extend the definition of a latent particle from the original DLP as described in Section \ref{sec:bg} with additional attributes, following recent works in object-centric video modeling~\citep{lin2020gswm, jiang2019scalor}.
 A foreground latent particle $z = [z_p, z_s, z_d, z_t, z_f] \in \mathbb{R}^{6 + m}$ is a disentangled latent variable composed of the following learned stochastic latent attributes: position $z_p \sim \mathcal{N}(\mu_p, \sigma_p^2) \in \mathbb{R}^2$, scale $z_s \sim \mathcal{N}(\mu_s, \sigma_s^2) \in \mathbb{R}^2$, depth $z_d \sim \mathcal{N}(\mu_d, \sigma_d^2) \in \mathbb{R}$, transparency $z_t \sim \text{Beta}(a_t, b_t) \in \mathbb{R}$ and visual features $z_f \sim \mathcal{N}(\mu_f, \sigma_f^2) \in \mathbb{R}^m$, where $m$ is the dimension of learned visual features.
 Moreover, we assign a single abstract particle for the background that is always located in the center of the image and described only by $m_{\text{bg}}$ latent background visual features, $z_{\text{bg}} \sim \mathcal{N}(\mu_{\text{bg}}, \sigma_{\text{bg}}^2) \in \mathbb{R}^{m_{\text{bg}}}$.

 The motivation for the additional attributes follows previous works~\citep{lin2020gswm, jiang2019scalor} that demonstrated the importance of explicitly modeling the scale and depth of objects in videos with objects of variable sizes or videos of 3D scenes.
-However, unlike previous works which model $z_t$ as a "presence" variable sampled from a Bernoulli distribution, in DLPv2 we model $z_t$ as a Beta distribution, namely $\text{Beta}(a_t, b_t)$, which allows differentiable sampling without relaxations and supports modeling partially visible objects in the scene.
 Next, we motivate the role of each attribute as illustrated in Figure~\ref{fig:apndx_particle}.

 \textbf{Position $z_p \in \mathbb{R}^2$:} describes the spatial location of the particle, i.e., its $x-y$ coordinates in $[-1, 1]$.
 Similarly to other object-centric models~\citep{lin2020gswm, jiang2019scalor}, $z_p$ is a modeled as a Gaussian distribution $\mathcal{N}(\mu_p, \sigma_p^2)$.
 As in DLP, the prior for the position is based on SSM from patches, which constrains $z_p$ to have a spatial meaning.